-The long black and Americano are two similar espresso beverages that are popular in different regions of the world.
+The long black coffee and Americano are two similar espresso beverages that are popular in different regions of the world.
 One tends to taste and smell a little stronger than the other one, but they’re almost the same at the core.
 There’s really one key difference.

-What Is a Long Black?
+What Is a Long Black Coffee?

 If you’ve never heard of this one, you’re not alone.
 It’s most popular in Australia and New Zealand.

 How is it different from the average black coffee?
 First, let’s address “espresso.”
 It’s a very fine grind—not a type of coffee—that’s been compacted.
-It’s made in an espresso machine when hot water goes through it at a high pressure.
+It’s made in an espresso machine when hot water goes through it at high pressure.

 Darker roasts are usually used for this (but not always; it isn’t required for it to be true espresso).
 There’s also a crema that develops on top of espresso that regular coffee doesn’t have.

 You can, of course, flavor it up as you’d like and/or add cream to it.
 Try it black first, though, if you’ve never had one, if you’re just in a new coffee shop, or if you’re making yours at home but using a new type of coffee.